 Brown and bronze are great eyeliner options during the day when you want your features enhanced without being too harsh.

 If you’re going for a fun, playful feel, experiment with brighter colors!

 Tightline your upper lash line to avoid patches and to give your eyes the boldest look you can.

 Tightlining takes some practice, but I’ve found the easiest way is by working in downward strokes through the lashes as close to the lashline as possible.

-You can choose to curl your lashes either before your eyeshadow application or after, but always curl before you apply your eyeliner to avoid smudging.
+You can choose to curl your lashes either before your eyeshadow application or after but always curl before applying eyeliner to avoid smudging.

-When used correctly, an eyelash curler can make your eyes appear bigger and really open up your eyes, bringing focus to your eye color.
+When used correctly, an eyelash curler opens up your eyes, bringing focus to your eye color.

 Never curl your lashes after applying mascara.
 Always curl, then apply.
 You don’t want your lashes to be too wet or too dry when curling.
-You can cause damage to your lashes and cause them to break otherwise.
+You can cause lash damage or breakage.

-Mascara will give your eyes even more depth and really make them pop.
-Black will help you achieve this look the best, but you can choose to wear brown during the daytime for a softer, more natural look.
+Mascara gives your eyes even more depth and really makes them pop.
+Black mascara is a great option for most, but you can choose to wear brown during the daytime for a softer, more natural look.

 Feeling confident?
 Try rocking a colorful mascara at night for a more playful, vibrant appearance.